How To Hibernate Your Ants - Hibernation Tutorial

 The Fridge

-Perfect!
+In this tutorialThis is the perfect way to organize and store your precious ant colonies on a budget!Perfect!
 Now that we know how to hibernate our ants, let’s discuss a bit about the timing!

 When Do I Need To Put My Ants Into Hibernation?

-Once you have this information, you can plan the hibernation phase accordingly, using one of the two methods that I listed before!
+Once you have this information, you can plan the hibernation phase accordingly, using one of the two methods I listed before!

 Fantastic!
 Now we know everything we need to perfectly hibernate our beloved ants!